Augusta metropolitan area

-The Augusta metropolitan area, officially the Augusta-Richmond County metropolitan statistical area according to the U.S. Office of Management and Budget, Census Bureau and other agencies, is a metropolitan statistical area centered on the city of Augusta, Georgia.
+The Augusta metropolitan area, officially the Augusta-Richmond County, GA–SC Metropolitan Statistical Area according to the U.S. Office of Management and Budget, Census Bureau and other agencies, is a metropolitan statistical area centered on the city of Augusta, Georgia.
 It straddles two U.S. states, Georgia and South Carolina, and includes the Georgia counties of Richmond, Burke, Columbia, Lincoln, and McDuffie as well as the South Carolina counties of Aiken and Edgefield.
-The official 2023 U.S. census estimate for the area was 629,429 residents, up from 611,000 at the 2020 U.S. census.
+The official 2025 U.S. census estimate for the area was 641,231 residents, up from 611,000 at the 2020 U.S. census.

 Geography

 The Augusta metropolitan area consists of seven counties: five in Georgia, and two in South Carolina.
 Among the counties making up the metropolitan region, Richmond, Aiken, and Columbia were its most populous.
-Making up more than 4,045 sq mi (10,480 square kilometers) in total area, the MSA would be larger than Delaware if it were a U.S. state.